Web RSS (Syndication) History

 respect to specific technical developments and proposals

-20040407: On April 06 2004 Dave Winer posted his own history.
+20040407: On April 06 2004 Dave Winer posted his own history .

-(However, his version elides many non-ScriptingNews events; I referred the
+(However, his version elides many non-ScriptingNews events; I

 20040407: There's another history in French at